-< When you work with rhesus macaques on a regular basis, you may develop affectionate relationships with individual animals and want to touch, stroke or groom them.
+< Is it safe to touch individual rhesus macaques?
+When you work with rhesus macaques on a regular basis, you may develop affectionate relationships with individual animals and want to stroke or groom them.
 This is a very nice experience, but it can be dangerous if you misunderstand the subject's feelings and motivations.
 How do you know for sure-and you must be sure for your own safety- that an animal wants to be touched, stroked or groomed by you? >